CloudlineSolutions/buildingx-operations-api/README.md

 > Be sure to review the CHANGELOG.md document to understand the current state of this project.

 ## What is this For?
-In spring of 2022 Siemens Building Technologies released their Operations API.
+In the spring of 2022, Siemens Building Technologies released its Building X Operations API.
 This is a REST-style API that can be used to remotely access various Siemens Building Technologies products.
 As this API is designed to support a wide range of different products and use cases, the JSON syntax can be relatively complex.
-The goal of this project is to abstract the complexities of the Operations API JSON syntax from the developer and provide a friendly, easy-to-use library to enable rapid application development.
+The goal of this project is to abstract the complexities of the Operations API JSON syntax from the developer and provide a friendly, easy-to-use interface to enable rapid application development.

 [Cloudline Solutions, LLC](https://cloudline-solutions.com) has maintained an intimate relationship with Siemens Building Technologies, and specifically the cloud program, since 2011.
 We have participated in the development of the core cloud infrastructure (currently known as Building X) and we are now a value-added partner for the Building X ecosystem.
 Feel free to [contact us](mailto:info@cloudline-solutions.com) if you would like assistance with your project.

 ## Why Go (aka Golang)?
 Cloudline Solutions specializes in serverless cloud architectures on AWS.
-Within this environment, the AWS Lambda is the primary resource for code execution and Go is an excellent language for this use case.
-Go is compiled, strongly-typed and its deployment artifact is self-contained with all dependencies and its runtime.
-This makes Go fast, secure and predictable within the Lambda (and other) runtime environment.
+Within this environment, the AWS Lambda is the primary resource for code execution, and Go is an excellent language for this use case.
+Go is compiled, strongly typed and its deployment artifact is self-contained with all required dependencies.
+This makes Go fast, secure, and predictable within the Lambda (and other) runtime environments.

 ## Data Model
 The library exposes a data model that is a simplification of the native Building X API data model.
 The following tables capture the models and their properties.